rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/js-sdk-version-migration.md

 v1.1 offers the following features:

-* The size of the SDK is reduced by approximately **70%**, thus reducing its loading time consideraby.
+* The size of the SDK is reduced by approximately **70%**, thus reducing its loading time considerably.
 * The destination SDKs are separated from the core JavaScript SDK.
 They are published as individual plugins.
 * The [**device mode**](https://docs.rudderstack.com/connections/rudderstack-connection-modes#device-mode) destinations will be loaded dynamically as per your specified dashboard configurations.